valohai/docs/source/_partials/_recap-parameters.rst

     * A parameter can be type of a ``string``, ``integer``, ``float``, and ``flag`` (=boolean).
     * Parameters are passed as command-line arguments to your code.

-      * Edit parameters are passed to your code using `pass-as </reference-guides/valohai-yaml/step-parameters/>`_.
+      * Edit how parameters are passed to your code using `pass-as </reference-guides/valohai-yaml/step-parameters/>`_.
       * You can also parse parameter values from YAML and JSON files inside your execution.
 See `file-based configuration </topic-guides/executions/file-config/>`_.